Should You Retake the MCAT?

 Doing the same thing will get you the same results.
 This is an incredibly simple idea, but it’s so easy to lose sight of it.
 How did you prepare the first time?
 Books?
 A classroom course?
 Did you take any full-length practice exams under test-like conditions?
 If so, how many?
 If you took a classroom course, look into an online MCAT course.
 Similarly, if you took an online course, consider private MCAT tutoring.

-By far the most common mistake students make the first time around is simply not allocating enough time and resources to the MCAT.
-While classroom courses promise big results, you can be left flat if the instructor and materials didn’t provide you with the kind of intensive and individualized feedback you need to succeed.
+By far, the most common mistake students make the first time around is simply not allocating enough time and resources to the MCAT.

 Finally, you may have found that you just weren’t prepared for the psychological pressure of the exam itself.
 When it comes to the MCAT, it’s not what you know, it’s what you show.
-And that ability to show your best performance can be hampered by test anxiety in a variety of shapes and forms.
-All of the books and classes in the world won’t help if you don’t have some expert guidance to diffuse all of that test anxiety.
-Here are some great tips to combat that!
+The ability to show your best performance can be hampered by test anxiety in various shapes and forms.
+All the books and classes in the world won’t help if you don’t have some expert guidance to diffuse all that test anxiety.

 How Will Admissions Committees View Multiple Scores?

 When you submit your applications, all MCAT scores will be included.
-If you are going to be sending multiple scores to a medical school, the admissions committee will do one of the following:
+If you will send multiple scores to a medical school, the admissions committee will do one of the following:

 • Take the most recent scores, regardless of which scores are the highest